Handwoordeboek van die Afrikaanse Taal: Second edition (1979)

 In 1971 Perskor offered Francois F. Odendal, professor in Afrikaans and Dutch linguistics at the then Rand Afrikaans University and chairperson of the language commission of the South African Academy for Science and Arts, the editorship of the HAT.
 At this point Odendal had published several papers on the lexicography.
 He had worked at the state terminology bureau for three years and had served as co-editor and assistant chief editor of the WAT for ten years.
-His lengthy association (since 1962) with the language commission had kept him in touch with the practice of wordsmithing.

-Odendal accepted Perskor's offer and asked the publisher what it considered a realistic time for the completion of the work.
-The answer was two years.
-Odendal set the target at four years.
-Eventually the thorough revision would consume eight years.

 In 1972 Odendal assumed full responsibility for HAT2.
 Thus a new chapter in the history of the HAT began, with Odendal as the sole editor for almost 25 years.

-For the second edition he expanded the dictionary by about 50%, this constituting a truly revised edition.
+For the second edition he expanded the dictionary by about 50%.
 Besides additions, definitions were altered and archaic words and meanings deleted, especially words and meanings that were more Dutch than Afrikaans.
 (Here the contribution of Mrs Estelle Odendal should be mentioned, who recorded new and missing words from newspapers, magazines and books the whole time her husband was working on the HAT.)

-An aspect to which Odendal gave special attention while working on HAT2 was the expansion and improvement of example phrases, since words “in action” in well-chosen example phrases, in syntactical context therefore, reveal their meaning better than definitions on their own do.

 HAT2 was published in 1979 by Perskor under Odendal's name, with the names of the original four editors (even though their contribution had ceased).
 The dictionary had a favourable reception, prompting Odendal to continue with the work with a third edition in mind.